HistoricFutures/historicfutures.github.io/_posts/2016-08-10-werehiring.markdown

 - Integrity, and values that match ours

 ## Package
-Salary circa £35k, pension, critical illness life insurance, 25 days holiday, flexible remote working, share option scheme.
+Salary circa £35k, pension, critical illness cover, 25 days holiday, flexible remote working, share option scheme.

 ## How to apply:
 Please send a CV with covering letter, along with links to any public repos you have, to [aidan.skinner@historicfutures.com](mailto:aidan.skinner@historicfutures.com&subject=Developer%20Role)